OragonEfreet/banjo/docs/0-status.md

-# Development Status and Roadmap {#roadmap}
+# Development Status {#roadmap}

 \brief The features i'm working on

+\todo Project is in "early draft" status: designing API, implementing core features.
 This list primarily serves as a **development status tracker**, helping to keep track of progress while switching between branches.

-- It provides a rough vision of the project's direction but is **not exhaustive**.
+It provides a rough vision of the project's direction but is **not exhaustive**.
-- Features are added over time and are **not listed in priority order**.
+Features are added over time and are **not listed in priority order**.
-- Some features may exist in the API but not be listed here, and vice versa.
+Some features may exist in the API but not be listed here, and vice versa.
 - [ ] Basic System Layer
   - [ ] Window management (\ref window.c)
     - [ ] Windows API